 The study investigated the relationship between E. coli concentration in household drinking water and diarrheal episodes using data collected across the country.
 This study discloses the E. coli contamination in drinking water in Bangladesh which could also result from the educational and wealth status of the household, source water type, storage status (unsafe and safe), and inadequate treatment.

-The current study found strong correlations between E. coli contamination in drinking water and childhood diarrheal episodes in the 2019 MICS survey, as well as a high degree of E. coli contamination in drinking water.
-Khan et al. 2022 conducted a similar analysis with this data among under-5 children from Bangladesh and found that the prevalence of childhood diarrhea was associated with the use of E. coli-contaminated water 31.
-This finding is corroborated by their findings.
+In the 2019 MICS data, the analyses discovered strong association between E. coli contamination in drinking water and childhood diarrheal episodes.
+Khan et al. 2022 used this data to do a similar analysis on under-5 children in Bangladesh and discovered that the use of E. coli-contaminated water was connected with the occurrence of childhood diarrhea31.

 Even after applying sensitivity analysis using the PS weighting approach, we were unable to detect any relation between E. coli contamination in drinking water and childhood diarrheal episodes in the 2012 MICS survey.
 But according to two newly published randomized controlled trials conducted in rural Bangladesh and Kenya, neither the incidence of diarrheal illness nor anthropometric measurements were impacted by the water quality 32,33.
 The findings of this research do not necessarily mean that there is no relation between contaminated water and episodes of diarrhea; rather, it is more likely that the interventions failed to successfully and sustainably reduce exposure to feces.
 Understanding the relations between fecal exposure pathways and amounts and pediatric diarrheal episodes requires more study.
 The bacteria E. coli is typically found in the digestive tracts of warm-blooded animals and humans.
 E. coli strains in general are not harmful.
 However, some strains, such as Shiga toxin-producing E. coli (STEC), can result in serious foodborne illness.
 It is primarily spread to people by eating infected foods such as raw or undercooked ground beef, raw milk, contaminated raw vegetables, and sprouts 34.
 Not all E. coli strains were taken into account in this survey’s water quality tests.
 E. coli may not be enough as a measure of water contamination to account for variations in diarrheal risk.
 Probably because, in this study, bacterial CFU markers cannot be used to evaluate water contamination with other pathogens, such as viral pathogens.
 The prevalence of diarrhea is substantially higher in MICS 2019 data than in MICS 2012 data, which may be another explanation for the lack of a meaningful relationship.
 This could be the cause of the increasing occurrence of diarrhea infected with E. coli.
 Even Nevertheless, the probabilities of developing diarrhea were higher in the 2019 MICS data, despite the fact that we did not identify any relationship in the MICS-2012 data.